-Expected agricultural commodity prices can influence production decisions of farmers and ranchers on planted/harvested acreage of crops or inventory of livestock and thus, affect the supply of agricultural commodities.
+Expected agricultural commodity prices can influence production decisions of farmers and ranchers, including planted acreage and marketing of crops and livestock inventories, and therefore affect the supply of agricultural commodities.
 Actual production levels are sensitive to weather conditions that may impact production yields.
 Livestock and dairy profitability are influenced by crop prices as feed is a significant input to animal agriculture.

 Global economic conditions, government actions (including tariffs, war, and response to disease) and weather volatility in key agricultural production regions can influence export and import flows of agricultural products between countries.
 U.S. exports and imports may periodically shift to reflect short-term disturbances to trade patterns and long-term trends in world population demographics.
-Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, changes in the value of the U.S. dollar and the government support for agriculture.
+Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, price spreads, changes in the value of the U.S. dollar and the government support for agriculture.

-The following table sets forth the commodity prices per bushel for certain crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2019 to December 31, 2022:
+The following table sets forth the commodity prices per bushel for crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2020 to December 31, 2023:

-Commodity 12/31/22 12/31/21 12/31/20 12/31/19
+Commodity 12/31/23 12/31/22 12/31/21 12/31/20

-Hogs \$ 62.50 \$ 56.50 \$ 49.10 \$ 47.30
+Hogs \$ 53.30 \$ 62.50 \$ 56.50 \$ 49.10

-Milk \$ 24.70 \$ 21.70 \$ 18.30 \$ 20.70
+Milk \$ 20.60 \$ 24.50 \$ 21.70 \$ 18.30

-Broilers \$ 0.71 \$ 0.74 \$ 0.44 \$ 0.45
+Broilers \$ 0.74 \$ 0.73 \$ 0.74 \$ 0.44

-Turkeys \$ 1.20 \$ 0.84 \$ 0.72 \$ 0.62
+Turkeys \$ 0.47 \$ 1.22 \$ 0.84 \$ 0.72

-Corn \$ 6.58 \$ 5.47 \$ 3.97 \$ 3.71
+Corn \$ 4.80 \$ 6.58 \$ 5.47 \$ 3.97

-Soybeans \$ 14.40 \$ 12.50 \$ 10.60 \$ 8.70
+Soybeans \$ 13.10 \$ 14.40 \$ 12.50 \$ 10.60

-Wheat \$ 8.98 \$ 8.59 \$ 5.46 \$ 4.64
+Wheat \$ 6.79 \$ 8.97 \$ 8.59 \$ 5.46

-Beef Cattle \$ 154.00 \$ 137.00 \$ 108.00 \$ 118.00
+Beef Cattle \$ 172.00 \$ 154.00 \$ 137.00 \$ 108.00

 Geographic and commodity diversification across the District coupled with existing government safety net programs, ad hoc support programs and additional government disaster aid payment for many borrowers help to mitigate the impact of challenging agricultural conditions.
-The District's financial performance and credit quality are expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2022.
+The District's financial performance and credit quality are expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2023.
 Additionally, while the District benefits overall from diversification, individual District entities may have higher geographic, commodity, and borrower concentrations which may accentuate the negative impact on those entities' financial performance and credit quality.
-Nonfarm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
-However, agricultural borrowers who are more reliant on nonfarm income sources may be more adversely impacted by a weakened general economy.
+Non-farm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
+However, agricultural borrowers who are more reliant on non-farm income sources may be more adversely impacted by a weakened general economy.